-When stock market prices decline less than 10 percent, that's known as a stock market correction.
+When stock market prices decline less than 10%, that's known as a stock market correction.
 When prices fall that much or more in one day, it's known as a stock market crash.
-When prices fall 20 percent or more, it's known as a bear market.
+When prices fall 20% or more, it's known as a bear market.
 These usually last 18 months.
 The opposite is a bull market, and they last two to five years.

 Major World Stock Markets

-Nearly every major country has a stock exchange.
-Here's the top 10, ranked by with total market capitalization.
+Every major country has a stock exchange.
+Here are the top 10, ranked by total market capitalization.
 They are listed with the most quoted indices that are closest to measuring their performances: